-Linguistics is the scientific study of human language through exploring language structure, language variation, language change, the development of language, as well as through the exploration of the psychology and biology of language.
-Linguistics evaluates the different facets of language, like childhood acquisition of language, the sounds of language and the ways in which social groups use language.
+Linguistics is the scientific study of human language, including language structure, language variation, language change, and the development of language, as well as the psychology and biology of language.
+Linguistics applies analytic methods to different facets of language, like childhood acquisition of language, sound patterning in language, and the ways in which social groups use language.

 Linguistics at Memorial

 Memorial has the only linguistics department in Atlantic Canada.
-Through our data-driven, theoretically informed inquiry into aboriginal languages, we explore variation and change in language and its acquisition.
+The department emphasises data-driven, theoretically informed inquiry into language structure, Aboriginal languages, language variation and change, and language acquisition.
 Memorial is host to exceptional in-house data archives, broad library holdings and state-of-the-art labs and analytical tools.

 You may apply for admission into the Faculty of Humanities and Social Sciences by indicating bachelor of arts as your program choice on the undergraduate application for admission.
 Direct entry into the faculty is subject to your meeting the general admission requirements for Memorial University.

 Wondering what courses you would take in your first year?
 Check out a sample program of suggested courses for linguistics students.

 Sample courses and degree map

 Degree maps are navigational tools, designed to help you make the right choices throughout your bachelor of arts degree.
 They cover information pertaining to your studies, provide study tips, career guidance, suggestions for involvement, advice on go abroad activities and on your well being.

 Studying linguistics prepares students for a variety of careers including:

 Note: some of these careers may call for supplementary education or preparation in the form of graduate studies, experiential learning or professional courses and exams.